-1. Increasing broadband takeup in underserved areas (currently evidencing <40% broadband takeup).
-The Mad Lab will be located in the largest underserved area as surveyed by UC2B in July 2009.
+1. Increasing broadband takeup in underserved areas (i.e. currently evidencing <40% broadband takeup).
+12 of the 46 centers are in underserved areas as surveyed by UC2B in July 2009.

-2. Increasing broadband awareness/access and providing broadband training, equipment, and support to anchor institutions and vulnerable populations.
-Some public computer centers are located in underserved areas (also the lowest-income neighborhoods in Champaign-Urbana); others serve vulnerable populations.
-The 17 cybernavigators will work in the 46 centers and with community anchor institutions in 12 sectors: education, libraries, women, employment, homeless, disabled, health, public safety, churches, community centers, media/culture, and seniors.
+2. Conducting big broadband education, awareness, training, access, equipment, and support to anchor institutions and vulnerable populations.
+On top of the 12 centers located in underserved areas (which are the lowest income neighborhoods in Champaign-Urbana), 34 of 46 public computing sites serve vulnerable populations.
+The 17 cybernavigators will conduct their work in these 46 centers and with community anchor institutions in 12 sectors: education, libraries, women, employment, homeless, disabled, health, public safety, churches, community centers, media/culture and senior housing.

-3. Expanding broadband for public safety agencies: One center is the Youth Detention Center serving 500 youth per year.
+3. Expanding big broadband for public safety agencies.
+One center is the Youth Detention Center serving 500 youth per year.
 Another serves ex-offenders at a homeless shelter.

-4. Stimulating broadband demand: As local residents and institutions are supported in big broadband innovation based on cultural production, digitization of their own materials, and entrepreneurship, their lives will move online.
-Sustained big broadband demand will result.
+4. Stimulating big broadband demand.
+By supporting local residents/institutions in big broadband innovation based on cultural production, digitization of their own materials, and entrepreneurship, their lives will move online and sustained big broadband demand will result.